mauriciogtec/YetAnotherRStudioApplication/README.md

 ## 6      1   760  3.00      2
 ```

-The following scatter diagram shows that there seems to be an association between higher gre's and acceptance.
-The effect of the GPA is less clear to me (we notice how `ggplot` makes it easy to compare by fixing the plotting limits accross subplots: `ggplot` is great!).
+The following scatter diagram shows that there seems to be an association between higher `gre` and acceptance.
+The effect of the `gpa` is less clear to me (we notice how `ggplot2` makes it easy to compare by fixing the plotting limits accross subplots: it is great!).

 ```r